factoriolab/factoriolab-export/README.md

 1. Copy **only** `data.json` and `icons.png` to the appropriate folder in the [FactorioLab](https://github.com/factoriolab/factoriolab) repository under `src\data`
    - **Do not** copy `hash.json`, overwriting the old file would break existing saved links
 1. Double check the `defaults` object in `data.json`, or copy the `defaults` from the original data set if it is still valid
-1. In the FactorioLab repository, run the command `npm run process-mod abc` where `abc` is the folder name for the data
-   - This command adds the average color to each icon in the data set, which is used in the Flow view
 1. Run the application and load the data set, then refresh the page
    - An object will be logged to the browser console indicating the new `hash` for this data set
    - Copy that object and overwrite the existing `hash.json` for this data set, this should only append ids